rschristopher/rschristopher.github.io/src/bitcoin-as-money/store-of-value.md

 If you need to move large amounts of fiat from one country to another, it will likely be confiscated or unjustly taxed.
+This is because there are many competing fiat currencies and fiat voices (so-to-speak).
+Fiat money is inextricably bound to politics and cultural norms, it is an expression of those who speak it into power.

 Simply put, fiat cannot function as a store of value.
 This is why fine art